vapor/postgres-nio/README.md

 ).wait()
 ```

 Note: These examples will make use of `wait()` for simplicity.
-This is appropriate if you are using NIOPostgres on the main thread, like for a CLI tool or in tests.
+This is appropriate if you are using PostgresNIO on the main thread, like for a CLI tool or in tests.
 However, you should never use `wait()` on an event loop.

 There are a few ways to create a `SocketAddress`: